alexajunior/CarbonSight/README.md

 -  Node.js backend + Carbon APIs
 - Real-time geolocation integration

-# It's all about making the world a better place.
 ## Copyright
 © 2025 Alex Junior.
 All rights reserved.
 This work is the original creation of Alex Junior and is protected under copyright law.